 Christianity marriage rules may seem ridiculous but they are simple to abide by.
 Once you know why it is important to build your marriage according to God’s rules, you won’t see them as a burden.

-Before marriage, here are the Christian rules to abide by:
+Before marriage, here are the Christian marriage rules to abide by:

 Knowing your Spouse

-It has been asked frequently whether dating is right for Christians.
+It has been asked frequently whether dating is a christian marriage rule.
 Some claim that dating is trial and error, which means it doesn’t honor God.

 The truth is that dating is one way of finding a spouse but it is not a good way.
 Dating is bad for Christians based on two grounds; it wastes time and leaves unnecessary scars.